RossiFire/drs-navbar/README.md

 }
 ```

-so you can fully customize your template in this way:
+You can implement your templates in this way:

 ```HTML
 <!-- To customize main links -->